bhazza/simple_local_path_planner/README.md

 Note that doing this will result in much more debug messages.
 To change this, modify the [cfg/logging.conf](cfg/logging.conf) file

+## Testing

+Google test is used to implement unit testing.
+To run tests:

+    catkin_make run_tests

+or

+    rosrun simple_local_path_planner unit_tests

 ## Coding Style

 In order to maintain a consistent coding style - having inherited the existing style of ROS BaseLocalPlanner API - this package conforms to the [ROS coding style](http://wiki.ros.org/CppStyleGuide), even though I much prefer camel-case variable names and capitalised first letters on functions for C++.